martinchapman/blog/_posts/2025-08-28-personal-brand.md

 A more recent logo-based branding effort sought to play on the fact that the two constituent syllables in 'Chapman' are both synonyms for male ('[chap](https://dictionary.cambridge.org/dictionary/english/chap)' and 'man').
 Accordingly, a logo was produced showing two simplified male faces.
-This logo formed the basis of the first homepage departing from the sole focus on web design {% include ref.html ref="'martinchapman.co.uk'" %}.
+This logo formed the basis of the first homepage that departs from the sole focus on web design {% include ref.html ref="'martinchapman.co.uk'" %}.

 {%
   include figure.html